adrelanos/Whonix-documentation/Advanced Security Guide.md

 You must know understand and edit /etc/network/interfaces on Whonix-Gateway and/or on Whonix-Workstation (and if not using physical isolation, the virtual internal network name in Virtual Box settings).

 It will be difficult, because there are no other Anonymizing Gateways (VPN/JonDo/i2p/Proxy/SSH/VPN) available for download, besides Whonix-Gateway which uses Tor to anonymize traffic, which you already know about.
-You have to look for instructions (there are some for a pfSense based VPN-Gateway you find using a search engines, but untested for leaks by adrelanos, which does not imply there are leaks) and/or build such a Anonymizing-Gateway yourself.
+You have to look for instructions (there are some for a pfSense based VPN-Gateway you can find using a search engines, but untested for leaks by adrelanos, which does not imply, that there are leaks) and/or build such a Anonymizing-Gateway yourself.

 # Time Synchronization #
 This is still a topic for research.